zhehaowang/zhehao.me/quotes.md

 "Be nice.
 You are not the smartest on your team."
 -- Advice to Young Programmers, Alexander Stepanov on ELRN

 "Develop your sense of beauty.
 That which channels with other beauty.
 Invest in yourself.
-Aspire to do something that’s beautiful.
+Aspire to do something that's beautiful.
 You are here to study all your life.
 Make it a habit."
 -- Advice to Young Programmers, Alexander Stepanov on ELRN

 "Practice writing, expressing, and describing.
 Not just technical writing.
 Explain things on paper.
 It becomes easy with practice."